Ordinary People (The Vampire Diaries)

-"Ordinary People" is the eighth episode of the third season of The Originals TV television series, The Vampire Diaries and the 52nd episode of the series overall.
+"Ordinary People" is the eighth episode of the third season of The CW television series, The Vampire Diaries and the 52nd episode of the series overall.
 It originally aired on November 3, 2011.
 The episode's story was written by Nick Wauters, the teleplay by Julie Plec and Caroline Dries and it was directed by J. Miller Tobin.

 Plot

 Alaric (Matt Davis) and Damon (Ian Somerhalder) bring Elena (Nina Dobrev) to the tunnel cave to show her the drawings they found and as it seems the drawings are connected to the Original family.
 The name of Mikael is also carved and they figure out that Mikael is the father of the Originals.
 Alaric takes pictures of the drawings to study them and put everything together.

-Elena goes to Rebekah (Claire Holt) to ask her about her family’s story.
+Elena goes to Rebekah (Claire Holt) to ask her about her family's story.
 When Rebekah denies saying anything, Elena tells her that they are going to wake Mikael (Sebastian Roché) and Rebekah finally starts talking.
 Many years ago, when she and her family were still humans, they moved to Mystic Falls and were living in peace with their neighbors, the werewolves.
 One day, a werewolf killed their younger brother and that ended their friendship.

 Mikael and Esther (Alice Evans), wanting to protect the rest of their children, used magic to turn them into vampires.
 Esther was a witch and the one who cast the spell despite the warnings not to do it.
 Rebekah tells Elena that with every strength they gained, they also gained a weakness and that is why vampires cannot walk in the sun or get into a house if they are not invited in.
 The oak tree that was used for the spell and gave them life, it could now take it away.
 As the only thing that could kill them, the Original family burned the tree down.